ImShyMike/Doubloon-Finance/README.md

 - Project name (flag and color means its blessed)
 - Doubloons earned
 - Hours spent
-- Was the project blessed?

-(values in brackets mean are much the blessing changed the original values)
+(values in brackets show much the blessing changed the original values)

 ## Notice
 The doubloons and prize images are directly from [HighSeas](https://highseas.hackclub.com/), which has it's own [repository](https://github.com/hackclub/high-seas).